Lapin0t/phd-manuscript/main/06_instances.typ

 at it backwards: what kind of elimination would make sense for a stack?
 Stacks are sequences of terms, so it would make sense to pattern match on them.
 And indeed, the $lambda x.T$ normal form is simply a request to _grab_ the next argument from the stack.
-If the stack is empty, this request cannot be fullfilled.
+If the stack is empty, this request cannot be fulfilled.
 But if it is not, we the opponent may answer it by a "here it is", giving us two new handles, a term variable for the head and a stack variable for the rest.

-Putting things back together, what we just did is to introduce a _third_ sort, for argument _requests_, which will accordingly need be accompagnied by request variables.
+Putting things back together, what we just did is to introduce a _third_ sort, for argument _requests_, which will accordingly need be accompanied by request variables.
 Eliminating a stack introduces a new _request variable_ for the opponent, and eliminating a request introduces a term variable and a stack variable.
 Let us formalize that!